The so-called ‘official’ day for feeling bad.

 It was also quoted by the BBC website and even by the Church of England.
-Even a mental health charity has supported the myth: https://www.mentalhealth.org.uk/media/news-releases/news-releases-2009/13-january-2009/ (By the way, you won't find it - they have since done some critical thinking – and removed the article…)
+Even a mental health charity has supported the myth: https://www.mentalhealth.org.uk/media/news-releases/news-releases-2009/13-january-2009/ (By the way, you won’t find it – they have since done some critical thinking – and removed the article…)

 Well, how can you argue with that!

 Surely if so many eminent sources quote it as a fact then it must be true, mustn’t it…?

 The first clue that things weren’t quite as official as we were being led to believe came from this Wikipedia article.
 Then I came across comments from Ben Goldacre – the Guardian’s Bad Science columnist and one of my favourite myth-busters (these comments, too, have now disappeared, though).

 Helped by dedicated journalists and PR people, the 2nd or the 3rd or the 4th Monday in January has now become virtually the unchallengeable and official Most Depressing Day of the Year.